dary1337/yuris_editor/README.md

 Example: "C:\Folder\yuri's editor.exe" /clean (or -clean)

+# Version 1.4.2.5
+- Removed the bold stripes on the buttons, when pressed

 # Version 1.4.2.4
 - Added branch: Directory\Background
 - Now the Enter button is responsible only for the Search (S)